stuttter/wp-site-aliases/README.md

 # Installation

-* Download and install using the built in WordPress plugin installer.
+* Download and install using the built in WordPress plugin installer
-* Network Activate in the "Plugins" area of your network-admin by clicking the "Activate" link.
+* Network Activate in the "Plugins" area of your network-admin by clicking the "Activate" link
 * Optionally drop the entire `wp-site-aliases` directory into `mu-plugins`
-* Optionally configure
+* Optionally filter `wp_site_aliases_get_documentation_url` & `wp_site_aliases_get_configuration_url` and write some documentation for your custom application
-* No further setup or configuration is necessary.
+* No further setup or configuration is necessary

 # FAQ